We are active members of our local community.

 Our Education Director | Krystal Jeffrey

 Krystal consistently works toward inspiring and making change in the world around her.
-Growing up on a large farm in the middle of a city she has a deep love and playful relationship with the natural world.
-Being a young single mother meant she diverged from childhood dreams of being an environmental scientist for the WWF and allowed her to discover her gift with numbers.
+Growing up on a large farm in the middle of a city she has a deep love and relationship with the natural world.
+Being a young single mother meant she diverged from childhood dreams of being an environmental scientist for the WWF and which allowed her to discover her passion and talent for entrepreneurship.
 She is a current Early Childhood Care & Education student at NLC with a 10 year background in accounting & marketing.
 She enjoys helping her staff and families find balance and sustainability in creative ways.